AresValley/Artemis-DB/static/447/description.md

-Slow-scan television (SSTV) is a method for picture transmission used by amateur radio operators to transmit and receive images.
+Data transmission mode developed by SkySweep Technologies in Finland.
+Probably used by Finnish MFA